yangarbiter/python-features/README.md

 where json in example.json should have three fields - "bad" and "fix" are two Python programs, and "index" is an arbitrary integer.

 This will create a `out/op+context/[index].csv` file with the feature vectors, which can then be used normally by NATE.

+## Running the entire data pipeline

+Make sure stack is installed, and docker is installed and running.
+Then
+- `cd pipeline`
+- `sh ./run-all.sh PATH_TO_PYTHONTUTOR_LOGS OUTDIR

+(where OUTDIR is a folder that does not yet exist.)

+The resulting data will be in OUTDIR/goodCsvs